 DoHS aims to foster transparency and accountability through interdepartmental collaboration and enhanced communication with stakeholders, including children, youth, and families.
-To that end, the Office of QA in partnership with bureau leadership, bureau-level quality functions, and DoHS's Office of Communications collaborate to enhance CQI processes and associated reporting.
+To that end, the Office of QA, in partnership with bureau leadership, bureau-level quality functions, and DoHS's Office of Communications, collaborate to enhance CQI processes and associated reporting.
 Data sharing and feedback occur via routine meetings with stakeholders, evaluation activities, direct feedback to and from staff, and family and youth outreach.
 Communication of results includes meetings and data sharing with the following groups:

-- DoHS Executive Steering Committee - Internal DoHS staff at all levels - External stakeholders, such as other child-serving entities, MCOs, providers, children, youth, and families - Partners at the West Virginia Department of Education, West Virginia Department of Homeland Security, and Supreme Court of Appeals of West Virginia - Others as recommended by the Office of QA and Quality Committees
+- DoHS Executive Steering Committee - Internal DoHS staff at all levels - External stakeholders, such as other child-serving entities, MCOs, providers, children, youth, and families - Commission to Study Residential Placements of Children and Kids Thrive Collaborative Combined Meetings - Partners at the West Virginia Department of Education, West Virginia Department of Homeland Security, and Supreme Court of Appeals of West Virginia - Others as recommended by the Office of QA and Quality Committees